Create a Survey in less than 60 seconds!

 1. Hire Well.
 Your Job is Half Done.

-A study by Leadership IQ found that 46% of new hires fail within 18 months and that 89% of these failures are due to poor attitude rather than lack of skills.
-Select for talent, not just experience or determination.
+A study by Leadership IQ found that 46% of new hires fail within 18 months.
+However, 89% of these failures are due to poor attitude rather than lack of skills.
+So select for talent and attitude, not just experience or determination.

 Every company will have an Achilles heel.
 Know yours and plan around it.
 Click To Tweet